Contains Duplicates

 In this approach, we we will sort the input array as first step, then loop through the elements of sorted array, and check if any two consecutive elements are same or not,

-if any two are same return true, false otherwise.
+if any two are same return true

 import java.util.Arrays;